 Connects individuals on dialysis in locations across Australia, to arrange travel interstate for a special occasion, or enjoy a well earned holiday.
 Kidney Health Australia simply facilitates an exchange of contact information with other registered dialysis patients, who wish to swap their 'dialysis chair' space.
 Dialysis Unit staff must agree to and participate in the swap arrangement.

 Kidney Connect is Kidney Health Australia’s umbrella support program for people with kidney disease, kidney donors and recipients, their carers and family members.
-Kidney Connect consists of the Kidney Care Program and the Peer Support Program, as outlined below.
-Refer to Families and Carers webpage.
+Kidney Connect consists of the Kidney Care Program and the Peer Support Program as outlined below.
+Refer to Families and Carers page.

 Kidney Care Program